-Creation of a four-bar synthesis for the height adjustment of a car seat in ASOM v7.
+Creation of an interactive four bar linkage mechanism synthesis for the height adjustment of a car seat in ASOM v7.
 Using a real time synthesis the joints can be placed according to the given requirements.

 Four-Bar Synthesis 2: Behavior

-An example for the behavior of a four-bar synthesis in ASOM v7 with an added gas spring synthesis.
-The linkage is based on a practical example demonstrating the computation of the movements and forces while opening and closing a car’s trunk lid.
+An example for the behavior of an interactive four-bar two position linkage synthesis in ASOM v7 with an added gas spring synthesis.
+The linkage is based on a practical example demonstrating the computation of the movements and forces while opening and closing a car's trunk lid.
 As you can see, all of these factors are changed in real time even while editing the linkage.

 Six-Bar Synthesis 1: Creation

 Creation of a linkage to fold away and store the retractable hardtop of a convertible in ASOM v7.
-The six-bar synthesis used in this example is based on a Watt linkage.
+The interactive six-bar two-position linkage synthesis used in this example is based on a Watt linkage.
 Already built in is a four-bar linkage mechanism used to open the lid of the storage compartment for the top in the rear of the car.

 Six-Bar Synthesis 2: Adaption

-Linkages that have been constructed for a retractable hardtop are used to compare the adaptability of six-bar and four-bar syntheses in ASOM v7.
+Linkages that have been constructed for a retractable hardtop are used to compare the adaptability of six-bar and four-bar linkage syntheses in ASOM v7.
 Furthermore the 'free' editing feature is demonstrated.
 In all of these cases the highest priority of the software is to always preserve the interactive kinematic synthesis of the multi-bar system.

-An example for the interactive calculation of loads and forces in a truss with the kinematics software ASOM v7.
+An example for the interactive calculation of a truss (here: a simplified bridge) with the kinematics software ASOM v7, considering the following features:

-In this example generated 'on-the-fly', a canvas-lifting mechanism (e.g. for home cinema projection), supported by two gas springs, is animated and the needed lifting force ist calculated.
+In this example generated 'on-the-fly', a canvas-lifting mechanism (e.g. for home cinema projection), supported by two gas springs, is animated and the necessary lifting force ist calculated.